 No wonder the park is so popular in this magical, vulnerable season with those who have enjoyed its charms.
 It is often said among park staff who live in Yellowstone that winter is their favorite season.
 Many park visitors who try a winter trip to Yellowstone come back for more.

-Deep snow, cold temperatures, and short days characterize winter in the Greater Yellowstone Ecosystem, conditions to which plants and animals are adapted.
+Deep snow, cold temperatures, and short days characterize winter in the Greater Yellowstone Ecosystem.
+Resident plants and animals are adapted to these conditions.
 For example, conifers retain their needles through the winter, which extends their ability to photosynthesize.
 Aspens and cottonwoods contain chlorophyll in their bark, enabling them to photosynthesize before they produce leaves.

 Morphological and Physical